Disaster recovery guide for Bitbucket Data Center

 - your shared home directory to be on a file system which supports atomic snapshot-level replication to a remote standby, and

-- your database to be capable of replication to a remote standby.
+- your database to be capable of replication to a remote standby, and

-The shared home directory contains your repository data, log files, user-installed plugins, and so on (see Bitbucket Server home directory for more detail).
+The shared home directory contains your repository data, log files, user-installed plugins, and so on (see Set the home directory for more detail).
 You need to replicate your shared home directory onto your standby file server.
 This process needs to be quick, reliable, and incremental to ensure the standby is as up to date as possible.

 You must choose a file system replication technology that will maintain the data integrity of the Git repositories on disk.